Anukool97/Squid-Proxy-Server/README.md

    #search for "acl MyNetwork src 192.168.0.0/16"
    #below that line type the following

+  AS you can see i am creating custom error page only for google.com

    2. acl abcd dstdomain .google.com
       #note here abcd is again a variable
       #below that line type ...

    3. deny_info ERR_google abcd

    4. http_access deny abcd
        #save and quit

 #generally error html page are in /usr/share/squid/errors/templates

    4A> cd  /usr/share/squid/errors/templates

    5. ls (to check all html specific error files)

    6. vim ERR_google

    #since we want to show info from our own custom error page file .

      <html>